kimpro12/Kimpro/README.md

-In the host put all file in
+Put server.jar into the host
-except installer.sh and enjoy
+NOTE: DON'PUT INSTALLER.SH